-The Constitution of Mozambique provides that all-natural resources, whether located on/in land, underground, inner waters, territorial sea, and the continental platform or in the Mozambican exclusive economic area are the property of the State.
-The Ministry of Natural Resources ("MIREME") is responsible for directing and executing the governmental natural resource policies and for the supervision of the National Petroleum Institute ("Instituto Nacional de Petróleo" - "INP"), created by the Council of Ministers under Decree no. 25/2004, August 20, the INP being the regulatory authority responsible for the administration and promotion of Petroleum Operations.
+The Constitution of Mozambique provides that all natural resources, whether located on/in land, underground, in inner waters, in territorial sea, on the continental platform or in the Mozambican exclusive economic area are the property of the State.
+The Ministry of Natural Resources ("MIREME") is responsible for directing and executing the governmental natural resource policies and for the supervision of the INP, created by the Council of Ministers under Decree no. 25/2004, August 20, the INP being the regulatory authority responsible for the administration and promotion of Petroleum Operations.

-In Mozambican legislation, "Petroleum Operations" are defined as planning, preparing and performance of reconnaissance, appraisal, development, production, storage, transportation and the termination of such activities or the end of use of the infrastructure, including the implementation of Decommissioning Plans, sale or delivery of oil to the export point or agreed delivery point, such point being where oil is delivered for consumption or use or loaded as merchandise, including in the form of liquefied natural gas.
+In Mozambican legislation, "Petroleum Operations" are defined as planning, preparing and performance of reconnaissance, appraisal, development, production, storage, transportation and the termination of such activities or the end of use of the infrastructure, including the implementation of Decommissioning Plans, as well as the sale or delivery of oil to the export point or agreed delivery point, such point being where oil is delivered for consumption or use or loaded as merchandise, including in the form of liquefied natural gas.